Canada is Finally on Board with Banning Single-Use Plastics

 What is Canada Planning?

-Beginning of December, the Canadian government finally decided to enforce a ban on the manufacturing and importing of single-use plastics.
+Beginning in December, the Canadian government finally decided to enforce a ban on the manufacturing and importing of single-use plastics.
 Keeping Canada’s businesses in mind, the selling of single-use plastic items will be banned at the beginning of December 2023, providing companies with enough time to transition.
-Exporting single-use plastics will also be banned in the year 2025, making Canada the first country to do so internationally.
+Exporting single-use plastics will also be banned in 2025, making Canada the first country to do so internationally.
 Canadians will have more access to sustainable solutions that can range from green packaging to paper straws.
 This is a remarkable stepping stone to keeping our water, land and communities clean.

-Blog Image Credit: Nick Fewings
+Image Credit: Nick Fewings

 Share Post: